boazbk/tcs/lec_08_uncomputability.md

 ### A direct proof of the uncomputability of $HALT$ (optional) { #haltalternativesec }

 It turns out that we can combine the ideas of the proofs of [uncomputable-func](){.ref}  and [halt-thm](){.ref} to obtain a short proof of the latter theorem, that does not appeal to the uncomputability of $F^*$.
-This short proof appeared in print in a 1965 letter to the editor of Christopher Strachey:^[Christopher Strachey was an English computer scientist and the inventor of the CPL programming language.
-He was also an early artificial intelligence visionary, programming a computer to play Checkers and even write love letters in the early 1950's, see [this New Yorker article](https://www.newyorker.com/tech/elements/christopher-stracheys-nineteen-fifties-love-machine) and [this website](http://www.alpha60.de/art/love_letters/).]
+This short proof appeared in print in a 1965 letter to the editor of Christopher Strachey:

 >To the Editor, The Computer Journal.